 Finally, make an effort to make your content simple and easy to understand.
-Use short sentences and simple, non-technical words.
+Use correct title casing for your headings.
+Maintain short sentences and simple, non-technical words.

 Yoast SEO, one of the leading WordPress plugins for SEO, has recently released a content improvement checker.
 The plugin will automatically highlight sentences in your WordPress page copy that are too wordy along with grammar than can be improved so your writing is more readable and engaging.

 If your business has received industry awards & recognition, you should make this apparent on your website.
 Business awards can help legitimise your business, and add extra layers and proof and credibility to your organisation.